 This King East restaurant makes Belgian-Canadian comfort foods its niche, serving up authentic Belgian waffles ($15 and up), either au natural or topped with extras like berries and cream (or peameal and eggs).
 More »

-Located near Christie Pits, this public house majors in full English breakfasts and updated takes on specialties from across the pond.
+New relocated to Queen West, this public house majors in full English breakfasts and updated takes on specialties from across the pond.
 Expect to find hangover-crushing masterpieces like The Glasgow ($12) a Scottish breakfast cheeseburger layered between scones.
 More »

 Standouts on the menu of this Liberty Village destination include the pulled pork brunch skillet ($13.50) and legendarily light and fluffy blueberry buttermilk pancakes ($14).
 Essentials like fresh squeezed juices and coffee are on offer, though it's hard to resist boozy starters like mimosas and classic Caesars.
 More »